-- It is recommended that the top be free of water prior to opening it.
-Operating the top, opening a door or lowering a window while the top is wet may allow water to drip into the vehicle's interior. - Careless handling and storage of the soft top may damage the seals, causing water to leak into the vehicle's interior. - The soft top must be positioned properly to ensure sealing.
-Improper installation can cause water to leak into the vehicle's interior.
+It is recommended that the top be free of water prior to opening it.
+Operating the top, opening a door or lowering a window while the top is wet may allow water to drip into the vehicle's interior.

 Quick Steps To Lowering The Soft Top